RungeZhai/SilentCamera/README.md

 SilentCamera
 ============

-Take photo in the background without showing preview.
+Take photo in the background without showing preview and sound.

 ### demo